|

 maintains the system pressure so automatic flow compensation is maintained.

-This feature maintains flow even when spatter builds in the torch nozzle or
+This feature maintains flow even when spatter builds in the gun nozzle or

 since the introduction of MIG welding in the 1950's!